New Lane Filtering Law Aims to Reduce Colorado Motorcycle Accidents

 Recently, Colorado passed a new law authorizing motorcycle riders to pass between vehicles stopped traffic and traveling the same direction.
 The lane filtering law, effective on August 7, 2024, allows motorcyclists to safely navigate through stopped traffic.
 Under Senate Bill 24-079, the rider must assess each situation to determine if they can meet the legal requirements for safe filtering.

-According to CDOT, the new motorcycle lane filtering law also emphasizes that the rider may not overtake or pass on the right shoulder or by crossing over the centerline into oncoming traffic.
+According to the Colorado Department of Transportation, the new motorcycle lane filtering law also emphasizes that the rider may not overtake or pass on the right shoulder or by crossing over the centerline into oncoming traffic.

 The Colorado motorcycle lane filtering law aims to reduce the risk of fatal or serious injuries for riders.
 Lane filtering minimizes the chances of a motorcyclist being rear-ended by other vehicles in stopped or slow-moving traffic.
 Generally, motorcycles are smaller in size and lighter than cars.
 As a result, rear-end collisions, even at low speeds, can eject the rider from the motorcycle, resulting in life-threatening injuries or death.